webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Flail.md

 ---
 aliases:
-  - Flail
+- "Flail"
 tags:
 - Compendium/CSRD/en/Equipment
 - Equipment/Fantasy
 - Equipment/Utility-Gear
 - Equipment/Value/10-Gp
 - Equipment/Weapon/Medium
-title: Flail
-collection: Equipment
-kind: Compendium
 ---

 ## Flail

 >A handle with a chain on one end and a ball or spiked ball at the end of the chain.